Building an Analytics-Oriented Modern Data Stack with Singdata Lakehouse

 Create a New Notebook in Zeppelin

-MindsDB connects to Singdata Lakehouse, using Singdata Lakehouse as a data source
+MindsDB connects to Singdata Lakehouse, using Singdata Lakehouse as a data source.
+In the Zeppelin notebook, use the MindsDB MySQL JDBC interpreter to run the following connection command:

 -- Connect MindsDB to Singdata Lakehouse CREATE DATABASE if not exists clickzetta_uat_public_datasets --- display name for database.
 WITH ENGINE = 'clickzetta', --- name of the mindsdb handler PARAMETERS = { "service": "<region_id>.api.clickzetta.com", --- Singdata Lakehouse service address. "workspace": "********", --- Singdata workspace. "instance": "********", --- account instance id. "vcluster": "default", --- vcluster "username": "********", --- your username. "password": "********", --- Your password. "schema": "public_datasets" --- common schema PUBLIC. };